 INTRODUCTION:

-Chimeric antigen receptor T (CAR-T) cell therapy exhibits great promise in the treatment of cancer1,2.
-Two CAR-T cell therapies targeting CD19 (CART19) were recently approved in the United Stated and in Europe for the use in B cell malignancies after demonstrating striking results in multicenter clinical trials3-5.
-Barriers to more widespread use of CAR-T cells are limited activity in solid tumors and associated toxicities including cytokine release syndrome (CRS) and neurotoxicity (NT)3,5-9.
-To enhance the therapeutic index of CAR-T cell therapy, genome engineering tools such as zinc finger nucleases, TALENs, and CRISPR are employed to further modify CAR-T cells in an attempt to generate less toxic or more effective CAR-T cells10,11.
+Chimeric antigen receptor T (CAR-T) cell therapy exhibits great promise in the treatment of cancer.1,2 Two CAR-T cell therapies targeting CD19 (CART19) were recently approved in the United Stated and in Europe for the use in B cell malignancies after demonstrating striking results in multicenter clinical trials.3-5 Barriers to more widespread use of CAR-T cells are limited activity in solid tumors and associated toxicities including cytokine release syndrome (CRS) and neurotoxicity (NT).3,5-9 To enhance the therapeutic index of CAR-T cell therapy, genome engineering tools such as zinc finger nucleases, TALENs, and CRISPR are employed to further modify CAR-T cells in an attempt to generate less toxic or more effective CAR-T cells.10,11

 In this article, we describe a method to generate CRISPR/Cas9 edited CAR-T cells.
 The specific goal of this method is to genetically modify CAR-T cells during CAR-T cell manufacturing via CRISPR/Cas9 to generate less toxic or more effective CAR-T cells.
 The rationale for developing this methodology is built on lessons learned from clinical experience of CAR-T cell therapy, which indicates an urgent need for novel strategies to increase the therapeutic window of CAR-T cell therapy and to extend the application into other tumors and is supported by the recent advances in synthetic biology allowing multiple modifications of CAR-T cells that have started to enter the clinic.
-While several genome engineering tools are being developed and applied in different settings, such as zinc finger nucleases, TALENs and CRISPR, our methodology describes CRISPR/Cas9 modification of CAR-T cells10,11.
-CRISPR/Cas9 is an RNA-based bacterial defense mechanism that is designed to eliminate foreign DNA.
+While several genome engineering tools are being developed and applied in different settings, such as zinc finger nucleases, TALENs and CRISPR, our methodology describes CRISPR/Cas9 modification of CAR-T cells.10,11 CRISPR/Cas9 is an RNA-based bacterial defense mechanism that is designed to eliminate foreign DNA.
 CRISPR relies on endonucleases to cleave a target sequence identified through a guide RNA (gRNA).
 CRISPR editing of CAR-T cells offers several advantages over other genome engineering tools.
 These include precision of the gRNA sequence, simplicity to design a gRNA targeting the gene of interest, high gene editing efficiency, and the ability to target multiple genes since multiple gRNAs can be used at the same time.

 Specifically in the methods described here, we used a lentivirus encoding CRISPR guide RNA and Cas9 to disrupt a gene during CAR transduction of T cells.
 In selecting an appropriate technique to edit CAR-T cells, we suggest the technique described here is an efficient mechanism to generate research grade CAR-T cells, but because the long term effect of permanent integration of Cas9 into the genome is unknown, we propose this methodology to develop proof of concept research grade CAR-T cells but not for producing good manufacturing practice grade CAR-T cells.

 In particular, here we describe the generation of granulocyte macrophage colony stimulating factor (GM-CSF) knockout CAR-T cells targeting human CD19.
 These CAR-T cells were generated by transduction with lentiviral particles encoding a guide RNA specific to GM-CSF (gene name CSF2) and Cas9.
-We previously found that GM-CSF neutralization ameliorates CRS and NT in a xenograft model12.
-GM-CSFk/o CAR-T cells allow for the inhibition of GM-CSF during the manufacturing process, effectively reducing production of GM-CSF while enhancing CAR-T cell anti-tumor activity and survival in vivo compared to wildtype CAR-T cells12.
-Thus, here we provide a methodology to generate CRISPR/Cas9 edited CAR-T cells.
+We previously found that GM-CSF neutralization ameliorates CRS and NT in a xenograft model.12 GM-CSFk/o CAR-T cells allow for the inhibition of GM-CSF during the manufacturing process, effectively reducing production of GM-CSF while enhancing CAR-T cell anti-tumor activity and survival in vivo compared to wildtype CAR-T cells.12 Thus, here we provide a methodology to generate CRISPR/Cas9 edited CAR-T cells.

 PROTOCOL: